-Check out these promising courses, fellowships and competitions with deadlines in July.
+Check out these promising courses, fellowships and competitions with deadlines in November.
 Each is open to journalists worldwide.

 Subscribe to our weekly bulletin for tips, trends and training opportunities.